 Safety Certificates - All landlords are required to ensure their properties are safe and meet all current safety standards.
 The links below will take you through the current guidelines.

-Electrical - Landlords have to provide a copy of the electrical safety report to their tenants, and to their local authority if requested.
+Electrical - Landlords have to provide a copy of the electrical safety report to their contract holders, and to their local authority if requested.

 A House of Multiple Occupation (HMO) is a property occupied by at least three persons who are not members of the same family.
 If you have 3 or more people who are not related living in a property of 3 or more storey’s you must apply for a mandatory HMO licence.
 This includes a typical two-storey terraced house if it has a loft conversion.
 For more information please contact the local council of where your property is located.